SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-initial-configuration.md

 The setup of {{< product-c8y-iot >}} DataHub requires you to configure a Dremio API user and access to a data lake.
 In the navigator, select **Initial configuration** under **Settings** to define those settings.

 {{< c8y-admon-req >}}
 You need administration permissions to define the settings.
-See the section on [Defining {{< product-c8y-iot >}} DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for details.
+See [Defining {{< product-c8y-iot >}} DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for details.
 {{< /c8y-admon-req >}}

 ### Defining the initial configuration